About

 To do so, I draw upon an interdisciplinary corpus of scholarship in language and learning.
 This includes the sociolinguistic insights of Anne Charity Hudley, John Rickford, and Ramón Martínez; the anthropological and sociological theories of Rachel Lotan, Jonathan Rosa, and Robert Rosenthal; and the literacy and science education research of Arnetha Ball, Bryan Brown, and Jonathan Osborne.

-In particular, I am interested in teachers' sensemaking as a form of situated social cognition: how science educators make sense of information about students and about pedagogical practices; how this sensemaking is shaped by ideologies of language, race, and nation; and how teacher education can help science teachers to learn and implement pedagogies that support students' pursuit of personal and collective empowerment.
+In particular, I am interested in teachers' and students' scientific sensemaking as a form of situated social cognition: how science educators make sense of information about science, about students, and about pedagogical practices; how this sensemaking is shaped by ideologies of language, race, and nation; and how college STEM education and STEM teacher education can support students' pursuit of personal and collective empowerment.

 Education